h2oai/steam/docs/StandaloneInstall.md

 This section describes how to set up and start Steam and start the Steam CLI for user management.
 Five terminal windows will be open the first time you run this setup; four terminal windows will be open for subsequent logins.

 1. Go to <a href="http://www.h2o.ai/product/steam" target="_blank">www.h2o.ai/product/steam</a> and download the Steam version for your platform (Linux or Mac).
+Be sure to accept the EULA.

 2. Open a terminal window and untar the steamY binary.
 Note that the command below untars the OS X binary.
 Replace `darwin` with `linux` in the steps that follow to build on Linux.